Michels Hall Service Program

 Learn about yourself and others.

-- Identify the needs of individuals living in the local community.
+- Through your service experiences identify the needs of individuals living in the local community in order to understand and respect their experiences.

 - Identify and develop your gifts as you prepare for the rest of your life in service of the common good.